judka-uriel/uriel-book/uriel_en.md

   (the Sun heating springs at night, etc.), so they erred regarding through which line Jewishness is transmitted.
-- violation of the commandment not to turn aside to the left or to the right — they turned aside toward Gevurah
+- violation of the commandment not to turn aside to the left or to the right — they turned aside toward gevurah
 - violation of the Sabbath: formerly the Sabbath was violated by sacrifices, since sacrifices in the Temple were connected with labor: both the kindling of fire and shechitah (ritual slaughter), therefore we must renounce sacrifices